 - Linville Falls: Located on the Blue Ridge Parkway, Erwins View Trail is a moderate hike of 1.6 miles round trip with four overlooks, each revealing a different aspect of the Falls and Linville Gorge.

-- Upper Whitewater Falls: This is the highest waterfall east of the Rockies, plunging 411 feet and viewable via a short paved trail.
+- Upper Whitewater Falls: This is part of the highest waterfall east of the Mississippi, with the upper falls plunging 411 feet and viewable via a short paved trail.

 - Hickory Nut Falls: This 404-foot waterfall at Chimney Rock Park was featured in the movie The Last of the Mohicans.
 Hickory Nut Falls is a perfect example of what geologists call a "hanging valley."

 - Crabtree Falls: This beautiful 70-foot waterfall, near Linville Falls, is accessed by a 2.5-mile loop hiking trail from the Blue Ridge Parkway.